 Description: <string>

-Definition: Tells EDA tool whether the model implements the API_ResolveDependentParm function
+Definition: Tells EDA tool whether the model implements the AMI_Resolve/AMI_Resolve_Close function pair

 Usage Rules: If omitted, the default if False.

 Other Notes: Independent parameters must be of Usage type In.
 Because their values are used to determine dependent parameters, they must not be updated by AMI_Init and therefore must not be of type Out or InOut.
 Independent parameters must not be of type Info either as they are used by DLL.